-A good rule of choice is that you should choose a niche that you would work on for free.
+A good rule of choice is choosing a niche that you would work on for free.
 When you are not just motivated by the money but enjoy writing about the niche, it will help you a long way.
 With this in mind, you still need to consider the other factors and shouldn’t choose your niche solely on passion.
 There might not be any money to be made in your passion niche.

 You should make a list of all the niches you are passionate about.
 Then go through the remaining 3 factors to see which niches have the strongest foundation for success.

 For example, it’s much easier for a chef or veteran cook than a novice to start a food blog.
-Likewise, it’s also easier for someone who has a passion for cooking and love trying new things in the kitchen.
-However, if you don’t have creativity in the kitchen, it won’t be easy to come up with new ideas for years to come.
+Likewise, it’s also easier for someone who has a passion for cooking and loves trying new things in the kitchen.
+However, if you don’t have creativity in the kitchen, it won’t be easy to develop new ideas for years to come.
 Unless you develop expertise, you will need to source your content, which can be hard to sustain long term.

 You can also choose to outsource your content creation, again making knowledge obsolete.
 However, this will make your business depend on other people.
 Furthermore, it’s an extra expense that most new entrepreneurs don’t need in their budget.

 Furthermore, the potential and attractiveness of a niche are also fueled by desires and pain points.
-The more willing people are to solve an issue, the more likely they are to make a purchase.
-For example, weight loss is a great niche, because overweight people both have a desire to lose weight and they have pain points in their interpretation of their body.
+The more willing people are to solve an issue, the more likely they are to purchase.
+For example, weight loss is a great niche because overweight people both desire to lose weight, and they have pain points in their interpretation of their bodies.
 Another great example is children’s safety because parents are constantly worrying about their children.
 The more people worry or think about something, the more motivated they are to buying a solution to fix the problem.

 With this in mind, competition shouldn’t scare you but motivate you to be better than your competitors.
 If you provide better value than your competitors, you can succeed in a niche.
-This can for example be done by creating better content, specialize in specific niche subset, or have a better approach.
+This can, for example, be done by creating better content, specialize in a specific niche subset, or have a better approach.

-You should choose a Unique Selling Proposition (USP), that will set you apart from your competitors and attracts customers.
+It would be best if you chose a Unique Selling Proposition (USP) to set you apart from your competitors and attract customers.
 For example, Domino’s Pizza has the USP: “Made-to-order hot pizza delivered in 30 minutes or less – guaranteed.”
 This made them one of the most successful pizza chains in the world.
 The USP doesn’t have to be something you flash everywhere.
 But something that you keep in mind with every task you do in your business.
-For example, if your USP is “the easiest way to x”, then your content needs to reflect that.
+For example, if your USP is “the easiest way to x,” then your content needs to reflect that.

 A good indicator of the competition is how many results appear on a Google search.
 You can then take a look at what comes up and see if you can improve their businesses.
 To dig deeper, you should use research tools that can show you competition on relevant keywords.

-You need to consider all these 4 factors when you choose your niche to increase your chance for success.
+You need to consider all these 4 factors when choosing your niche to increase your chance for success.
 It’s up to you to decide which factors are most important to your business.
 These factors are guidelines to help you make the best decision.

-If you can’t make a decision, you can always take the surefire way and start with a pre-made business.
+If you can’t decide, you can always take the surefire way and start with a pre-made business.
 Then you can’t make the wrong decisions and have help all the way to success.
-You can always start a passion project after you got success the first time.
+You can always start a passion project after you got successful the first time.